WalletWasabi/WasabiDoc/docs/using-wasabi/CoinJoin.md

 * The input has not been registered before, is not banned, is unspent, and that the input proof is valid.
 * The input has more than 5000 sats value.

-Only when all these checks are valid does the coordinator allow the input.
+Only when all these checks are passed, does the coordinator allow this input to be registered.
 The coordinator creates and sends a credential back to Alice, which has the same amount as the input minus fees.

 The input registration phase ends when either: the number of registered inputs reaches the maximum, or when the time elapsed and the minimum number of inputs is satisfied.